eclipse/repairnator/README.md

 ## Quickstart

 The following is just a quickstart.
-For more advanced usage, go [read the usage section of our documentation](doc/usage).
+For more advanced usage, go to [read the usage section of our documentation](doc/usage).

 ### Requirements